Chart Color Schemes

 The educational profile of Murrumba Downs - Griffin exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Murrumba Downs show that 22.8% of residents aged 15 and above hold university degrees, compared to 30.5% in Greater Brisbane.
+Educational qualifications in Murrumba Downs show that 22.8% of residents aged 15 and above have university degrees, compared to Greater Brisbane's 30.5%.
 Bachelor degrees are the most common at 16.4%, followed by postgraduate qualifications at 4.1% and graduate diplomas at 2.3%.
-Vocational credentials are also prevalent, with 42.0% of residents aged 15 and above holding such qualifications - advanced diplomas at 13.6% and certificates at 28.4%.
+Vocational credentials are also prevalent, with 42.0% of residents holding them - advanced diplomas at 13.6% and certificates at 28.4%.
 Educational participation is high, with 31.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education